-How to Change Spectrum WiFi Name and Password
+How to Change Spectrum WiFi Password and Name

-If you have recently received a new wireless router or modem from the ISP, you should change the default SSID.
-Changing Spectrum WiFi password and name makes it easy to remember and does not conflict with your neighbor’s wireless signals using the identical default SSID.
-Moreover, this practice makes it difficult for hackers to breach your network and helps you remember the password.
-This guide will show you how to change your wireless name and Password through Spectrum.net, the My Spectrum app, and using a modem/router IP address.
+If you have recently received a new wireless router/modem from Charter, we suggest you change Spectrum WiFi password and name right now.
+Changing the default SSID makes it easy to remember and does not conflict with your neighbor’s wireless signals using the identical name.
+Moreover, this practice makes it difficult for unauthorized users and hackers to breach your network.
+If you are wondering “how to change my Spectrum wifi password” then you have come to the right place.
+In this guide, we’ll show you the step-by-step process of making changes to your wireless settings via the Mobile app, Spectrum.net, and modem/router configuration page.

-You must change the default SSID, password, and modem/router admin access when securing your home internet.
-Spectrum also recommends changing the default WiFi name and settings to safeguard your network from unauthorized access, especially regarding wireless routers.
+You must change the default Spectrum WiFi name, password, and modem/router admin access when securing your home internet.
+Spectrum also recommends changing the default SSID settings to safeguard your network from unauthorized access.

 Default Network Name

-Spectrum WiFi uses a default wireless network name that can be easily recognized in the neighborhood.
+Spectrum routers comes with a default wireless network name that can be easily recognized.
 Sometimes it can also conflict with your neighbor’s signals even though you use a different password.
-Moreover, the default SSID makes it accessible to attackers before you secure it.
-As a result, someone may already be in your home network and may have been accessing your personal information without you even knowing.
+Moreover, the default SSID makes it vulnerable to brute force attack and let hackers get into your home network.
+Unless you secure it, someone may already be in your network and may have been accessing your personal information without you even knowing.

 Default Wi-Fi Password